civo/docs/content/docs/database/getting-started.md

 We do all the heavy lifting as our database service significantly lowers the administrative burden, allowing you to focus on developing applications.

-Launching a database on Civo has a few specific requirements depending on if you are using MySQL or PostgreSQL.
+Launching a database on Civo has a few specific requirements.
 The documentation below covers the main options available for database launch.
+We currently support Postgres 17.

 import Tabs from '@theme/Tabs';